minihazel/FIKA-FPS/README.md

 Feel free to skip to your preferred parts via the `Navigation hub`

-### Note
+## Important note
-LAN is for closed networks, where both Server and Client are machines on the same network/WiFi
+LAN is for closed networks, where both Server and Client are machines on the same network/WiFi.

-WAN is for the whole world, where Server and Client are machines on separate networks/WiFi
+WAN is for the whole world, where Server and Client are machines on separate networks/WiFi.

+When your setup is done, you should have TWO (2) separate folders.

+- One (1) folder for the Server + Dedicated Client.
+- One (1) folder for the Client.

 # Navigation hub